-Longview, TX (July 13, 2015) – Keep Longview Beautiful conducted the Litter Index on July 10,2015, a tool designed by Keep America Beautiful to visually assess the overall appearance of communities through indicators such as litter, illegal signs, graffiti, abandoned/junk vehicles and outside storage.
+Longview, TX (July 18, 2016) – Keep Longview Beautiful conducted the Litter Index on July 14,2016, a tool designed by Keep America Beautiful to visually assess the overall appearance of communities through indicators such as litter, illegal signs, graffiti, abandoned/junk vehicles and outside storage.
 A team of community, business and government representatives conducted the visual analysis using a scoring system ranging from 1-4, with “1” being the best to “4” being the worst.
-The Litter Index for Longview rated 1.66, a slight decrease from 1.75 in 2015.
+The 2016 Litter Index for Longview rated 1.66, a slight decrease from 1.75 in 2015.

 “The Litter Index is designed to gather data annually and the results are used to develop a local plan to change attitudes and behaviors regarding litter and related community improvement issues.
 The Index helps direct the local education and litter prevention, beautification, and waste reduction and recycling programs.
 Keep America Beautiful uses the information to identify national trends regarding community improvement issues,” states Keep America Beautiful President & CEO Jennifer Jehn.

 Longview’s Litter Index is assessed by evaluating sixty different areas in our community.
 Local improvements have been made to the Litter Index tool by involving the City of Longview’s GIS department.
 The sixty stops were reconfigured from previous years to actually ‘route’ the stops in the most efficient way possible.
 Rerouting the Litter Index gave scorers the chance to look at several areas in Longview in a broader manner.
 Longview’s Litter Index number of 1.66 is a slight decrease from the two previous years (2015=1.75 2014=1.68 2013=1.62 2012=1.36).
 Several factors may go into this fluctuation throughout the years:

 - Longview’s growth continues.
 Often, more population and visitors means an increase in litter and waste.